fpv-wtf/msp-osd/README.md

 This means that to support the extra 3 colours, a 4 page font file is required.

 MSP-OSD 0.12+ now supports this feature and includes the required 4 page coloured font for Betaflight bundled by default.
-A Betaflight CLI command is needed to take advantage of the this feature:
+A Betaflight CLI command may needed to take advantage of the this feature:

 `set displayport_msp_fonts = 0,1,2,3`